-BP’s Kitttelson commits to Minnesota State - Austin Daily Herald
+BP’s Kittelson commits to Minnesota State - Austin Daily Herald

 Kittelson has committed to play college football at Division II Minnesota State-Mankato, but the decision comes with a twist.
 Kittelson was recruited as a wide receiver.

-Kittelson is 8-0 as a starting quarterback and he has thrown for 2,136 yards, 31 TDs and three interceptions in those games.
+Kittelson is 8-0 as a starting quarterback and has thrown for 2,136 yards, 31 TDs and three interceptions in those games.
 But his future took a turn when he went to a camp at South Dakota State University this past summer and was asked to line up at wide receiver for the first time.
 The following week he lined up at wide receiver at a camp in Mankato and the Mavericks offered him an athletic scholarship.

 “I’d never played receiver before this summer,” Kittelson said.
 “That’s what I’m expecting to do over there and I have a lot of work to do in the offseason.”I know how a quarterback wants you to run a route.
-If it’s man to man, you continue to run your route and if it’s zone, you sit down.
+If it’s man-to-man, you continue to run your route and if it’s zone, you sit down.
 We have a great receiver coach here in Justin Khiene and I usually listen in on his meetings.”

 BP hasn’t lost a game since it fell short in the state title game in 2018, but the Awesome Blossoms haven’t had too many football players go on to play at the DII level.
 Kittelson is excited to put his name on that list.